Lumi-VRC/FCH-Toolkit-App/README.md

 # The FCH-Toolkit App
 The **standalone** solution for moderation assistance, with optional integration with [https://fch-toolkit.com]

+## YOU MUST ENABLE "FULL" DEBUG LOGS IN VRCHAT SETTINGS.
+## YOU MUST ENABLE "FULL" DEBUG LOGS IN VRCHAT SETTINGS.
+## YOU MUST ENABLE "FULL" DEBUG LOGS IN VRCHAT SETTINGS.

 Simply navigate to Releases and download the latest EXE.
 Virustotal scans always included with each installer!